Quick Facts | Answer |

 If the rental unit is a mobile home space, landlords cannot raise the rent if the park:

-- Has any unpaid penalties from the division of housing
+- Has unpaid penalties from the division of housing

-- Has not complied with any final agency order from the division of housing
+- Hasn’t complied with any final agency order from the Division of Housing

 How Much Notice is Needed to Raise Rent in Colorado?